yuensunn/react-three-reversi/README.md

 - react-three-fibre

 ### Input
-- 1 finger drag to pan rotate view
+- 1 finger drag to rotate view
 - Tap on board to place disc